energywebfoundation/origin/docs/trade/exchange-core.md

 ```
 [source](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-core/src/MatchingEngine.ts)

-### 2. Add Order
+### 2. Add/Insert Order
-When a new order is added, it is inserted into the order book on either the ask or bid side:
+When a new order (not a direct buy) is added, it is inserted into the order book on either the ask or bid side:

 ```
   private insertOrder(order: IMatchableOrder<TProduct, TProductFilter>) {